splunk/splunk-connect-for-snmp/docs/microk8s/configuration/configuring-profiles.md

 To configure SmartProfile, the following values needs to be set in the `profiles` section:

 - For`ProfileName`, define it as a subsection key in `profiles`.
 - For`frequency`, define it as the interval between SNMP execution in seconds.
 - For `condition`, define the conditions to match the profile.
 - For `type`, define it as the key for the `condition` section that defines the type of condition.
-The allowed values are `base` or `field` (`walk` type is also allowed here, but it's not part of smart profiles).
+The allowed values are `base` or `field` (`walk` type is also allowed here, but it is not part of smart profiles).
 - The `base` type of condition will be executed when `SmartProfile` in inventory is set to true.
 - The`field` type of condition will be executed if it matches `pattern` for the defined `field`.
 Supported fields are:
     -  "SNMPv2-MIB.sysDescr"
     -  "SNMPv2-MIB.sysObjectID"
 - For `field`, define the field name for the field condition type.
 - For`pattern`, define the list of regular expression patterns for the MIB object field defined in the `field` section, for example:
      - ".*linux.*"
-    - For `varBinds`, define var binds to query.
+- For `varBinds`, define variable bindings to query.

 See the following example of a `base` type profile:
 ```yaml